UK finance minister and Bank of England work to contain SVB fallout | Business

 UK finance minister and Bank of England work to contain SVB fallout

-Britain's finance ministry and the Bank of England are working together to minimise the disruption that could stem from a collapse of the UK arm of Silicon Valley Bank, which has been seized by U.S. regulators, the ministry said on Saturday.
-Talks were scheduled for later on Saturday to discuss the issues faced by British tech companies affected by the collapse, the ministry said in a statement.
+Britain's finance ministry and the Bank of England are working to minimize the disruption that could arise from a collapse of the UK arm of Silicon Valley Bank, which has been seized by U.S. regulators, the ministry said on Saturday.
+Talks were scheduled for Saturday to discuss the issues faced by British tech companies affected by the collapse, the ministry said in a statement.

-Britain's finance ministry and the Bank of England are working together to minimise the disruption that could stem from a collapse of the UK arm of Silicon Valley Bank, which has been seized by U.S. regulators, the ministry said on Saturday.
+Britain's finance ministry and the Bank of England are working to minimize the disruption that could arise from a collapse of the UK arm of Silicon Valley Bank, which has been seized by U.S. regulators, the ministry said on Saturday.

-Talks were scheduled for later on Saturday to discuss the issues faced by British tech companies affected by the collapse, the ministry said in a statement.
+Talks were scheduled for Saturday to discuss the issues faced by British tech companies affected by the collapse, the ministry said in a statement.
+The Bank of England on Friday said it was seeking a court order to place SVB UK into an insolvency procedure.
 "The government recognises that tech sector companies are often not cashflow-positive as they grow, and that they rely on cash on deposits to cover their day to day costs," the statement said.

-The ministry said Britain's banking system remained strong and resilient, adding that the issues affecting Silicon Valley Bank were specific to it and did not have implications for other banks operating in the UK.
+Advisory firm Rothschild & Co is exploring options for SVB UK as insolvency looms, two people familiar with the discussions told Reuters.
 More than 250 UK tech firm chief executives signed a letter addressed to Jeremy Hunt, the British chancellor of the exchequer (finance minister), calling for government intervention, a copy seen by Reuters shows.

 "The recent news about SVB going into insolvency represents an existential threat to the UK tech sector," the letter said.
 "This weekend the majority of us as tech founders are running numbers to see if we are potentially technically insolvent."
 "Most businesses are operating on very fine margins in the current economy and the contagion from the initial insolvencies will be vast and impact the economy far beyond the tech sector," the letter said.